MaximKotliar/Bindy/README.md

 `pod install`

 ## Usage
-For now, Bindy has a couple basic types
+For now, Bindy has a couple of basic types

-* Signal - allows to trigger callback when some signal received.
+* Signal - allows triggering a callback when some signal received.
-* Observable - allows to observe changing of value.
+* Observable - allows observing changing of value.
-* OptionalObservable - same as Observable, but with optional value.
-* ObservableArray - conforms to MutableCollection protocol, so you can work with it like with regular array: subscript index, replace objects, map, enumerate, etc...
-Also, ObservableArray has `updates` signal, which will notify you about any changes in array, such as insert, replace, delete.
+* ObservableArray - conforms to MutableCollection protocol, so you can work with it like with a regular array: subscript index, replace objects, map, enumerate, etc...
+Also, ObservableArray has `updates` signal, which will notify you about any changes in the array, such as insert, replace, delete.

 ### Observables Sample